-If you do not have a current and valid passport (valid for at least six months after the last day of the program and with at least two empty ‘visa’ pages), then apply for one as soon as possible.
+- If you do not have a current passport (valid for at least three months after the last day of the program and with at least two empty ‘visa’ pages), then apply for one as soon as possible.

-U.S. and E.U. citizens will not need to obtain a tourist visa for their stay in Italy.
+- U.S. and E.U. citizens will not need to obtain a visa for their stay in Italy.
 Some international students (depending on nationality) may need to obtain a visa though.
 If that is the case, you are responsible for gathering all documentation and going to the Italian Consulate to obtain the visa.
 Obtaining a visa might be a lengthy process; do start it as soon as you joined the program.
 Please apply for a tourist visa (“short term”), not for a student visa.
 Click here for more information about visas.

 Please remember to bring with you a sufficient supply of any necessary prescribed medication: in Italy you might not be able to find that medication, or it could require a prescription by an Italian doctor.

 All participants are encouraged to travel with a basic first-aid kit.
 It might include: aspirin or ibuprofen, antacids for stomach upset, anti-diarrhea medication, motion sickness pills, antibiotic ointment, decongestant, band-aids, sunscreen, and mosquito repellent.
 Mosquito repellent is particularly important, especially in Milan.

-Students with disabilities or who have accommodation needs due to a disability should contact immediately the Accessibility Services Office.
-Your request must be submitted by February 24.
-Note that accommodations do not automatically transfer from Harvard College.
+- Students with disabilities or who have accommodation needs due to a disability must contact the Accessibility Services Office.
 Click here for more information.
-E-mail: email@example.com.
-Phone: 617-998-9640; 617-495-9419 (TTY).

-Book your flight to Italy as soon as possible as prices may increase and fewer options will be available.
+- Book your flight to Italy in advance; prices may increase and fewer options may become available.
 You may want to contact other students in order to travel together and share the cost of taxis to and from the airport.
-Please understand that if OCS is paying for your airfare you will not receive that money until April.

 For your return flight you may consider leaving from the airports in Rome Fumicino, Florence, or Pisa rather than from Milan.
-Your accommodation in Siena, the Collegio Santa Chiara, has been booked until Friday, August 18.
+Your accommodation in Siena has been booked until Wednesday, August 18.

 Click here for more information about your return flight.

-Please remember that you must purchase the books for the course in advance and in the United States.
+- Please remember that you must purchase the following four books in advance and in the United States.
 You’ll then have to bring the books to Italy.
 The books are:

 – Italo Calvino, Invisible Cities (Harcourt).

-– Elaine Scarry, On Beauty and Being Just (Princeton University Press).
+– Elaine Scarry, On Beauty and Being Just (Princeton).

 Click here for more information.

-For the duration of the program, students are asked to have a working cellular phone so that teachers can reach them in case of emergency and vice versa.
+- For the duration of the program, students are asked to have a working cellular phone so that teachers can reach them in case of emergency and vice versa.
 Ask your American carrier for international plans and be sure that the phone would work in Europe.
 It may be cheaper to buy an Italian SIM card with a pre-paid account upon arrival in Italy.
-The SIM can be used with an American cell phone only if it is tri-band or quad-band, if it has been unlocked, and if it has GSM capabilities.
+The SIM can be used with an American cell phone only if it is tri-band or quad-band phone, if it has been unlocked, and if it has GSM capabilities.
 Otherwise, you should purchase a cell phone in Milan.
 Click here for more information about cell phones and cell phone plans in Italy.

-Bring with you a couple of passport-size photos.
-You will need one for your bus and subway weekly pass in Milan.
+- Bring with you a couple of passport-size photos.
+You will need one for your bus and subway pass in Milan.
 The program pay for that pass but you have to provide the photo.
-Otherwise you’ll find photo booths in the main subway stations in Milan, including Romolo (the station close to IULM University).
+Otherwise you’ll find photo booths in the main subway stations in Milan, including Stazione Centrale and Romolo (the station close to IULM University).